mbland/elistman/README.md

     via **⌘; A**, or in CI via `-tags=coverage_tests`, described below.
 - the actual DynamoDB for your AWS account when run with the `-awsdb` flag
   - e.g. When run via `go test -tags=contract_tests -count=1 ./db -args -awsdb`

+_Note:_ `-count=1` is the Go idiom to ensure tests are run with caching disabled, per `go help testflag`.

+##### Large tests and smoke tests

+There are no end-to-end `large_tests` yet, outside of `bin/smoke-tests.sh`.
+The smoke tests are described below, as are the plans for adding end-to-end tests one day.

 #### Test coverage